yzhao062/pyod/README.md

 - **predict(X)**: Predict if a particular sample is an outlier or not.
 The model must be fitted first.
 - **predict_proba(X)**: Predict the probability of a sample being outlier.
 The model must be fitted first.

+Key Attributes of a fitted model:

+- **decision_scores_**: The outlier scores of the training data.
+The higher, the more abnormal.
+Outliers tend to have higher scores.
+- **labels_**: The binary labels of the training data.
+0 stands for inliers and 1 for outliers/anomalies.

 Full package structure can be found below:
 - http://pyod.readthedocs.io/en/latest/genindex.html
 - http://pyod.readthedocs.io/en/latest/py-modindex.html